Key Takeaways

 🔊 Check out this episode of the HVAC Know It All Podcast discussing “Why Evaporators Freeze”

-Let’s cover a few well-known or common reasons an evaporator can freeze.
+Let’s cover the well-known reasons an evaporator can freeze.

 Simply put, the refrigerant charge is insufficient to bring the evaporator up to its normal running pressure.

-Let’s use a 40-degree F. Saturated suction temperature or SST, this seems to be a common number.
+Let’s use a 40-degree F. Saturated suction temperature or SST – this seems to be a common target.

-It doesn’t matter the type of refrigerant, if you are trying to achieve a 40⁰F SST, then you’re trying to achieve a 40⁰F SST.
+It doesn’t matter the type of refrigerant.
+If you are trying to achieve a 40°F SST, then you’re trying to achieve a 40°F SST.
+Understanding how refrigerant properties work is crucial for proper system charging.

-If we have a leak in a system or don’t add enough refrigerant on start-up or after a repair, we can freeze up, if our evaporator SST begins to drop below 32⁰F.
+If we have a leak in a system or don’t add enough refrigerant on start-up or after a repair, we can freeze up if our evaporator SST begins to drop below 32°F.

-These longer run times, coupled with a drop in return air temperature is a perfect storm for an evaporator to begin to freeze.
+These longer run times, coupled with a drop in return air temperature, create a perfect storm for an evaporator to begin to freeze.

 In this Instagram post, I give some feedback on a low-charge issue where AC Smart Seal was used on a Liebert unit that had an evaporator micro leak.